“Everything always works out.”

 Craig started brewing more and larger batches that the couple ended up giving away as samples, at events or to their friends.
 In 2012 they took the leap to open Florida Keys Brewing Co.

-"We brew our beer in Islamorada and sell it inside the Keys," Cheryl said.
-"That's it — it's a destination beer.
-If you want to drink local, it's Florida Keys Brewing Co."
+“We brew our beer in Islamorada and sell it inside the Keys,” Cheryl said.
+“It’s a destination beer.
+If you want to drink local, it’s Florida Keys Brewing Co.”

 The McBays keep their brewery experience community-minded, organic, fun and funky for residents and visitors alike.
 The emporium features live music weekly along with monthly art and other eclectic events.